-As part of Nau’s monthly interview series, we interview the people whose bold visions and rebellious spirits have directly inspired our own.
+As part of Nau’s quarterly interview series, we interview the people whose bold visions and rebellious spirits have directly inspired our own.
 Brian Ward’s values and uncompromising dedication to Sustainability, and big personality make him an ideal subject for our Fast Five interview.
 We talk to Brian about a range of topics, like listening to new music while traveling, leading with a vision, and missing buttered lobster rolls from his home on the east coast.

-As a recent transplant to Portland, Brian Ward, knows he’s found the perfect fit for himself as the retail store manager for Nau—a company that values sustainability and is as willing to UTW as him.
+A transplant to Portland, Brian Ward, knows he’s found the perfect fit for himself as the retail store manager for Nau—a company that values sustainability and is as willing to UTW as him.
 Through Nau, Brian is doing his part to bring retail out of the fast fashion trend.
 “Our pieces are about timelessness and longevity,” he explains.
-“The whole point is to get consumers to buy pieces made to last in order to keep product out of the landfill.”
+“The whole point is to get consumers to buy pieces made to last in order to keep the product out of the landfill.”
 For example, Brian is an admirer of European and Japanese architecture because it’s built to last more than 150 years.
 When you build like this, you’re not just building for yourself, but for the benefit of many generations that will come after you.
-“Why put all your energy and time into something temporary?” he explains.
+“Why would you put all your energy and time into something temporary?” he explains.

 Brian believes Nau’s retail store is a chance for other people who believe in sustainability to shop the product and have a tactile experience.
 And as a flagship store, it’s just as important that Nau’s retail space is a part of the community, a hub for events, and a space that values a work/life balance for his employees.